 Give each student an attendance and verse chart (student book page 29).
 Give each student sticker 1 for attendance.
-Give the students an opportunity to earn the Bible sticker for week 13 of last quarter by quoting John 20:21 and 22, last week's memory verses.
-Give students their completed verse charts from last quarter.
+Give the students an opportunity to earn the Bible sticker for week 13 of last guarter by guoting John 20:21 and 22, last week's memory verses.
+Give students their completed verse charts from last guarter.

 The sticker for this lesson is the icon for the Internalize Godliness BuildUP aim.
 (See page 2.)
-That aim is the major focus for this quarter.
-To reinforce the Internalize Godliness aim, students will learn about spiritual warfare and their need to put on the whole armor of God.
+That aim is the major focus for this guarter.
+To reinforce the Internalize Godliness aim, students will learn about spiritual warfare, how to put on the whole armor of God, and what it means to be a good steward.